telerik/fiddler-everywhere-docs/knowledge-base/how-to-reset-fiddler-everywhere-settings-to-default.md

 ## Description

-When you have to troubleshoot common issues, you may need to reset the Fiddler Everywhere settings to their default values to facilitate the process.
+When I troubleshoot common issues, I need to reset the Fiddler Everywhere settings to their default values to facilitate the process.
+How can I do this?

 ## Solution

-The following screenshots represent the Fiddler Everywhere Default Settings.
+The following screenshots represent the default Fiddler Everywhere settings.

-* Resetting the **HTTPS** settings&mdash;The default settings will reset Fiddler to its initial state, which means that the secure traffic won't be captured until **Capture HTTPS** is checked.
+* Default **HTTPS** settings&mdash;The default settings will reset Fiddler to its initial state, which means that the secure traffic won't be captured until **Capture HTTPS** is checked.

   ![default https settings](../images/kb/default-settings/default-https-settings.png)

-* **Connection** settings
+* Default **Connection** settings

   ![default Connection settings](../images/kb/default-settings/default-connection-settings.png)

-* **Gateway** settings
+* Default **Gateway** settings

   ![default Gateway settings](../images/kb/default-settings/default-gateway-settings.png)

-* **Composer** settings
+* Default **Composer** settings

   ![default Composer settings](../images/kb/default-settings/default-composer-settings.png)